France Visa: Application & Requirements Guide 2026

 Request a call back from our immigration experts

-There are two main categories of French visas – Short-Stay visas and Long-Stay visas.
+There are two main categories of France visas – Short-Stay visas and Long-Stay visas.
 The one you’ll need to travel to France depends on your purpose for visiting and the intended length of stay.

-France is a member of the Schengen Area, so European Union, EEA, Swiss nationals and permanent residents do not need a visa to go to France.
 Also, nationals of countries in the Schengen visa waiver programme enjoy visa-free entry to France for a short stay of less than 90 days within a 180-day period.
 For nationals staying longer than 90 days, they’ll need an appropriate Long-Stay visa.

 Nationals of countries that are not a part of the France visa waiver scheme will need to obtain a visa to enter France, whether for a short or long stay.